Many ‘start up’ initiatives and special groups are student initiated and led

 Academy girls work to raise awareness of issues like poverty and homelessness, and to support the work of agencies like Caritas and McAuley Community Services for Women.
 Co-curricular and extra-curricular social justice activities like these focus on giving students a platform to practice their social enterprise skills within the communities they belong to.

-Academy girls have the opportunity to develop their intercultural understanding with experiential travel to our sister schools in Italy and Japan, and study tours to France.
+Academy girls have the opportunity to develop their intercultural understanding with experiential travel to our sister schools in Italy, Japan, and France.
 Educational travel opens students respect for and understanding of different perspectives by connecting what they’ve studied at home with the parts of the world they’ve been learning about.

 What better way to perfect another language than to travel to the country where it is spoken and interact with the people who live there.
 The Academy offers language subjects in Italian, Japanese, and French through to VCE level.
 Our sister school exchanges allow Academy girls to connect with students from Italy, Japan, and France in an experience that deepens their understanding of these different cultures and the people who come from them.